Ksacu/Ksacu/README.md

 💻 I’m currently working on a new game idea.<br>
 🌱 I love to learn more about game dev.<br>
 🎓 I have finished IT school.<br>
-🏫 I currently study at Uniwersity WSB Merito.<br>
+🏫 I’m currently study at Uniwersity WSB Merito.<br>
 📅 I work with unity everyday.<br>
 👨‍💻 I have been making games for around 3 years.
 First with html,css,python and now with unity.<br>
 📤 Some of my games are available on my itch.io profile.<br>